Shin Kamen Rider: Prologue: Plot

 Doctors Kazamatsuri and Onizuka are geneticists, researching cures for diseases such as AIDS and cancer by performing experiments to strengthen the human body.
-The test subject, Shin Kazamatsuri, races motorcycles and is Doctor Kazamatsuri's son.
+The test subject, Shin Kazamatsuri, races motorcycles and is Doctor Kazamatsuri's son, who volunteered to help by being the test subject for the Institute of Super Science (ISS).
 Unknown to the doctors, their operation is funded by a syndicate group who plans to use the research to have the bodies of men strengthened to create mutant cyborg soldiers (改造兵士, Kaizō Heishi) for their own gain.
 However, they did not count on Onizuka's own secret ambitions: he wants to create a new species of soldiers by fusing the DNA of a grasshopper and test subjects to start a new civilization and be their God.
 He may have tested it on himself, but seems to be having greater success with Shin.

 Meanwhile, a creature is stalking the city, killing people, as Shin dreams of that creature.
 While Shin believes he is the one causing the murders, he eventually finds Onizuka's plan and discovers that Onizuka is behind the killings.
 Onizuka has experimented on himself and altered his genes, making him a humanoid grasshopper.
 The telepathy of grasshoppers allowed him to communicate with Shin, making Shin a witness to the murders.

 The syndicate learns of Onizuka's plans and they institutionalize him.
 A CIA agent tracks Shin and wants him eliminated, for she doesn't know the true threat Shin could pose.
 Repulsed, Shin investigates all he can about the experiment.